s4k1b/Front-End-Developer-s-Guide/js_browser.md

     - `afterbegin` - insert `html` into `elem`, at the beginning.
     - `afterend` - insert `html` after `elem`.

-  - `elem.clodeNode(true)` - creates a _deep_ clone of the element - with all attributes and sub-elements.
-If we call `elem.cloneNode(fale)` then the clone is made without child elements.
+  - `elem.cloneNode(true)` - creates a _deep_ clone of the element - with all attributes and sub-elements.
+If we call `elem.cloneNode(false)` then the clone is made without child elements.

   An example of copying the message: